regnveig/pawpyrus/README.md

 pawpyrus is a minimalist opensource paper data storage based on QR codes.
 It generates a PDF from any small-sized binary file.
-Further, scans of paper data storage can be decoded.
+Further, scans of the paper data storage can be decoded.

 It may be useful for storing encryption keys, password databases, etc.